 This space is dedicated to the proposition that we need to know the history of the struggles on the left and of earlier progressive movements here and world-wide.
 If we can learn from the mistakes made in the past (as well as what went right) we can move forward in the future to create a more just and equitable society.
 We will be reviewing books, CDs, and movies we believe everyone needs to read, hear and look at as well as making commentary from time to time.
 Greg Green, site manager

 ***Out In The 1950s Be-Bop Night- Josh Breslin Comes Of Age- Kind Of

 From The Pen Of Joshua Lawrence Breslin

-Scene: Brought to mind by the black and white family album-style photograph that graces the cover of this CD.
-On this one we are treated to a photograph of a well-groomed boy and girl, teenagers of course, who else would listen to rock and roll in the be-bop 1950s night.
+Scene: Brought to mind by the black and white family album-style photograph that graced the cover of a 1950s rock and roll greatest hits compilation.
+On this cover we are treated to a photograph of a well-groomed boy and girl, teenagers of course, who else would listen to rock and roll in the be-bop 1950s night.
 Every parent, every square parent, and they were legion, who had any sense at all was banning, confiscating, burning, or otherwise destroying every record, 45 RPM or long-playing, that came through the front door with junior and missy.
 Reason?
 Said rock ‘n’ roll led to communistic thoughts, youth tribal hanging together (to the exclusion, no, to the denials of the existence of, parents), bad teeth, acne, brain-death, or most dreaded the “s” word, s-x.